PouryaAce/elektronik/README.md

 ## My first full stack project

-This web app is built using Ruby Spotify API.
+This web app is built using A full-stack database backed Sinatra application.

 ## Description